DORA · DORA Article 28 RoI · NIS2 · Basel III OR · FAIR-based Quantification · European-built

 What sets AIQ Suite apart.

 Purpose-built for European regulated organisations — combining capabilities that are typically available only separately, at enterprise price points, or not at all.
+Now including group-level risk intelligence for multi-entity organisations.

 Workflow + Quantification in One